 This reading of the Tuttle plurality is strained, and places far too much weight on a single word.
 The plaintiff in Tuttle alleged that a police officer's use of excessive force deprived her decedent of life without due process of law.
 The plaintiff proved only a single instance of unconstitutional action by a nonpolicymaking employee of the city.
 She argued that the city had "caused" the constitutional deprivation by adopting a "policy" of inadequate training.
 The trial judge instructed the jury that a single, unusually excessive use of force may warrant an inference that it was attributable to grossly inadequate training, and that the municipality could be held liable on this basis.
 We reversed the judgment against the city.
 Although there was no opinion for the Court on this question, both the plurality and concurring opinions found plaintiff's submission inadequate because she failed to establish that the unconstitutional act was taken pursuant to a municipal policy rather than simply resulting from such a policy in a "but for" sense.
-471 U. S., at ---- (plurality opinion), ---- (BRENNAN, J., concurring in the judgment).
-That conclusion is entirely consistent with our holding today that the policy which ordered or authorized an unconstitutional act can be established by a single decision by proper municipal granted directly by a legislative enactment or may be delegated by an official who possesses such authority, and of course, whether an official had final policymaking authority is a question of state law.
-However, like other governmental entities, municipalities often spread policymaking authority among various officers and official bodies.
-As a result, particular officers may have authority to establish binding county policy respecting particular matters and to adjust that policy for the county in changing circumstances.
-To hold a municipality liable for actions ordered by such officers exercising their policymaking authority is no more an application of the theory of respondent superior than was holding the municipalities liable for the decisions of the city councils in Owen and Newport.
-In each case municipal liability attached to a single decision to take unlawful action made by municipal policymakers.
-We hold that municipal liability under § 1983 attaches where-and only where-a deliberate choice to follow a course of action is made from among various alternatives by the official or officials responsible for establishing final policy with respect to the subject matter in question.
-See Tuttle, supra, at -- ("'policy' generally implies a course of action chosen from among various alternatives").
+471 U. S., at -- (plurality opinion), -- (BRENNAN, J., concurring in the judgment).
+That conclusion is entirely consistent with our holding today that the policy which ordered or authorized an unconstitutional act can be established by a single decision by proper municipal policymakers.

+thority to make municipal policy may be granted directly by a legislative enactment or may be delegated by an official who possesses such authority, and, of course, whether an official had policymaking authority is a question of state law.
+However, where a duly authorized municipal official chooses a course of action, and his decision is executed and results in the deprivation of a federal right, the municipality may be held liable under § 1983.